The Phantom of the Opera at the Royal Albert Hall: Live streaming

 Tickets for the three performances sold out within five hours of going on sale.
 In order to enable more people to see the production, the final performance was relayed live to cinemas around the world via Fathom Events.

 Plot

 Prologue

-In 1905 Paris, France, during an auction hosted by the defunct Opéra Populaire, the Vicomte Raoul de Chagny purchases a music box an unknown woman told him about, noting it appears just as she described it.
-The auctioneer presents a restored chandelier as the next item up for bid, noting its connection to "the strange affair of the Phantom of the Opera, a mystery never fully explained."
+In 1905 Paris, at an auction hosted by the defunct Opéra Populaire, the Vicomte Raoul de Chagny purchases a music box that an unknown woman told him about, noting it appears as she described it.
+The auctioneer presents a restored chandelier as the next item up for bid, noting its link to "the strange affair of the Phantom of the Opera."
 As the mammoth fixture comes to life, the theatre's former grandeur returns ("Overture").

 Act I

 In 1881, the Opéra Populaire's retiring owner, Lefevre, interrupts rehearsals for the grand opera Hannibal to introduce the company to his successors, Richard Firmin and Gilles André ("Hannibal Rehearsal").
 When a falling backdrop barely misses resident soprano Carlotta Giudicelli, everyone blames "The Phantom of the Opera," who has troubled them for the past three years.
 The new managers attempt to downplay the situation, but Carlotta refuses to perform and walks out.
 As Lefevre departs, Meg Giry, the daughter of ballet mistress Madame Giry, claims her friend Christine Daaé has been taking singing lessons from an unknown teacher and can sing in Carlotta's place.
 André identifies the name as the same as a prominent deceased violinist, who Christine reveals was her father.
 The managers, realising that they have no other alternative, let Christine audition and find themselves dazzled by her exceptional voice.
 That night, Christine makes a triumphant stage début, during which Raoul de Chagny, the Opéra's new patron, recognises her from his youth ("Think of Me").

 Following the performance, Christine reveals to Meg that her teacher is an invisible angel her father told her about in stories ("Angel of Music").
 She then receives a surprise visit from Raoul in her dressing room, where they reminisce about their first meeting and their time as playmates.
 Christine tells him about her lessons with the Angel of Music, to which he responds by indulging in what he assumes are fantasies and inviting her to dinner ("Little Lotte").
 The moment he leaves to fetch his hat, Christine hears a jealous voice condemn Raoul for intruding.
 Believing it to be the Angel, she begs him to show himself to her.
 A ghostly, partially masked face appears in her mirror, revealing that the Phantom has been masquerading as the Angel of Music, and commands her to walk through it ("The Mirror (Angel of Music [Reprise])").
 The two descend into the Opéra's cellars and take a gondola across a subterranean lake to the Phantom's lair ("The Phantom of the Opera").
 Once there, the Phantom tells Christine he has chosen her to sing his music.
 She becomes overwhelmed and faints, prompting the Phantom to carry her to a bed ("The Music of the Night").